-Mark W. Brugger Strategic Objective Achievement (149% of target) Oversee the joint objectives of the executive officers The achievement of this objective matches the overall achievement of the join objectives.
-Talent development Engaged an outside consulting firm to enhance and execute associate development plans.
-Personal development Attended a retreat with leadership expert of personal/professional development.
+Mark W. Brugger Strategic Objective Achievement (145% of target) Oversee the joint objectives of the executive officers The achievement of this objective matches the overall achievement of the joint objectives.
+ESG goals The achievement of this objective matches the achievement of the ESG joint objective.
+Talent development Established and nurtured individual development goals for each executive and successfully recruited a new Chief Operating Officer.
+100% of target earned.
+Professional development Engaged an executive coach to to enhance executive team function and alignment.
+100% of target earned.